 In August 2016, the FASB published ASU 2016-15 Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments.
 This Accounting Standards Update addresses the following eight specific cash flow issues: Debt prepayment or debt extinguishment costs; settlement of zero-coupon debt instruments or other debt instruments with coupon interest rates that are insignificant in relation to the effective interest rate of the borrowing; contingent consideration payments made after a business combination; proceeds from the settlement of insurance claims; proceeds from the settlement of corporate-owned life insurance policies (COLIs) (including bank-owned life insurance policies (BOLIs)); distributions received from equity method investees; beneficial interests in securitization transactions; and separately identifiable cash flows and application of the predominance principle.
-The amendment is effective for years beginning after December 15, 2017 including interim periods with those years.
-Early adoption is permitted.
-The adoption of ASU 2016-15 is not expected to impact the consolidated financial statements.
+The amendment is effective for years beginning after December 15, 2017 including interim periods within those years.
+The impact of the adoption of this standard had no impact on the consolidated statements of cash flows.

 In November 2016, the FASB published ASU 2016-18 Statement of Cash Flows (Topic 230): Restricted Cash.
 This update addresses the requirement that a statement of cash flows explain the change during the period in the total of cash, cash equivalents, and amounts generally described as restricted cash or restricted cash equivalents.
 Therefore, amounts generally described as restricted cash and restricted cash equivalents should be included with cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts shown on the statement of cash flows.
 The amendment is effective for years beginning after December 15, 2017 including interim periods with those years.
-Early adoption is permitted.
-The impact of adoption of the standard is expected to result in a modification to the current presentation of the statement of cash flows such that restricted cash is not presented as an investing activity, but is presented as part of the net change in cash from beginning to the ending balance.
+The impact of adoption of the standard results in a modification to the current presentation of the statement of cash flows such that restricted cash is not presented as an investing activity, but is presented as part of the net change in cash from beginning to the ending balance.
+The impact of the adoption of this standard results in the presentation of restricted cash as a change in cash from beginning to the ending balance and is no longer presented as an investing activity.